Kangana Ranaut, sister move Bombay HC to quash FIR for allegedly trying to create communal tensions

 Both have them have been summoned for questioning on Monday and Tuesday.

 Actor Kangana Ranaut and her sister Rangoli Chandel on Monday moved the Bombay High Court, seeking to quash a first information report registered against them for allegedly trying to create hatred and communal tension through their social media posts.
-The two have been summoned for questioning today and tomorrow.
+The two have been summoned for questioning on Monday and Tuesday.

 The petition filed by the sisters sought the court to stay the summons asking them to appear before the police for questioning and a direction to the police to not take any coercive steps against them, said advocate Rizwan Siddiquee, representing Ranaut and Chandel.